0x3af72/Codebreaker-Fetch/README.md

 Go to Codebreaker, export your cookies using Cookie Editor

- *- To do this, click the puzzle icon on the top right corner, click on Cookie Editor and find the export button*
+- To do this, click the puzzle icon on the top right corner, click on Cookie Editor and find the export button

 Paste your cookies into cookie.json